Geometric Height on Flag Varieties in Positive Characteristic: Introduction

 \subsection{Height filtration and successive minima}

 Let $K$ be either a number field or $K=k(C)$ where $C$ is a projective smooth curve over a field $k$.
 Let $X$ be a projective variety of dimension $d$ over $K$ and $\overline{L}$ be an adelic line bundle on $X$.
-These data induce an Arakelov height function $h_{\overline{L}}$ on $X$ (see \cite[\textsection 9]{Yuan_iccm2010} for a survey).
+These datum induce an Arakelov height function $h_{\overline{L}}$ on $X$ (see \cite[\textsection 9]{Yuan_iccm2010} for a survey).

 A typical case is the \textit{geometric height}, which is the one we concern in this article.
-Here we give the definition.
+Here we give an equivalent definition.